-On 20 March 2020, the Manager completed a comprehensive appraisal of the portfolio to identify the likely impact of the pandemic on trading.
-Following this review, the Board approved a small number of specific provisions against holdings in private companies with exposure to consumer facing sectors, which were most immediately impacted.
-The AIM quoted and listed holdings were valued at their market prices.
-This review resulted in a 6.7% reduction in NAV per share from 59.92p at 30 November 2019 to 55.91p as at 20 March 2020, which was announced on 26 March 2020.
-The Directors are pleased to note that there has been a subsequent recovery in NAV to 56.27p per share at the year end, which is stated after the payment during the year of the 2019 final and

-2020 interim dividends, totalling 4.00p per share.
+The Manager was swift to respond to the potential economic impact of the pandemic and on 20 March 2020 completed a comprehensive appraisal of the portfolio to identify the likely impact on each company.
+Following this review, the Board approved a small number of specific provisions against the holdings in private companies with exposure to consumer facing sectors, which were most immediately impacted.
+The AIM quoted and listed holdings were also valued at their market prices.
+This review resulted in a 9% reduction in NAV per share from 70.91p at 31 December 2019 to 64.51p as at 20 March 2020, which was announced on 26 March 2020.
+The Directors are pleased to note that there has been a subsequent recovery in NAV per share to 70.33p at the year end, which is stated after the payment during the year of the 2019 final and 2020 interim dividends, totalling 3.00p per share.
 This improvement demonstrates the strength and quality of the underlying portfolio, which has diversified exposure to a range of defensive sectors such as software, funeral services, healthcare, data analytics and training, where the impact of the pandemic has been less severe.
 A number of these companies have continued to generate meaningful growth during the year, which has resulted in uplifts to valuations in line with the progress achieved.
-The recovery in NAV was also supported by positive performance from several AIM quoted holdings, notably those with exposure to the healthcare and life sciences sectors, which have experienced share price appreciation following positive trading updates.
+The recovery in NAV was also supported by a positive performance from the AIM quoted holdings, which have been gradually increased over recent years and now accounts for 13% of net assets, where several holdings, notably those with exposure to the healthcare and life sciences sectors, have experienced share price appreciation following positive trading updates.

-Throughout the year, the Directors have maintained close communication with the Manager, receiving regular updates on the performance of the investee portfolio.
-The Board has been encouraged by the measures taken by individual management teams, with Maven maintaining an active role and providing direct assistance on a case-by-case basis.
-Whilst there are a small number of portfolio companies that are operating behind plan, the majority are trading in line with revised budgets and, in all cases, cash is being carefully managed.
-It is also encouraging to report that several private company and AIM quoted assets have harnessed opportunities presented by the market conditions, reflecting the level of innovation and entrepreneurialism across the portfolio.
+Throughout the pandemic, the Directors have maintained close communication with the Manager, receiving regular updates on the performance of investee assets.
+The Board has been encouraged by the measures taken by investee management teams, with Maven taking an active role and providing assistance on a case-by-case basis.
+Whilst there are a small number of portfolio companies that are operating behind plan, the majority are trading in line with their revised COVID-19 budgets and, in all cases, cash is being carefully managed.
+It is also encouraging to report that several private and AIM quoted companies have continued to grow, reflecting the level of innovation and entrepreneurialism across the portfolio.
 This includes companies that offer a disruptive technology designed to take a product or service online, such as training, restaurant food ordering or prescription dispensing.
-Several businesses operating in the specialist biotechnology market have been able to make an active contribution towards the urgent need for COVID-19 testing or therapeutics and those that manufacture devices and products for medical or hygiene markets have experienced a surge in demand.
+Several businesses operating in the specialist biotechnology market have been able to make an active contribution towards the urgent need for COVID-19 testing or therapeutics, and those that manufacture devices and products for medical markets have experienced a surge in demand.